-What is a tap extractor?
+What is a metal disintegrator?

 Broken tap removal service

-It is important to keep the work area clean.
+It is important to keep your work area clean.
 A slower removal rate increases the rate of tear which is related to the rate of removal.
 The head is located in the flush area which helps to speed up the time for metal removal.
 The result of the removal also affects the size of the spark.
 Big and long sparks lead to a bigger depth and a rougher surface.
-For a finer finish, smaller sparks, a higher wear rate and low removal rate are required.
-There are copper alloys that have been designed to maximise the process of spark eroding and offer better wear resistance and improved machinability.
+For a finer finish, smaller sparks, a higher wear rate, and low removal rate are required.
+There are copper alloys that have been designed to maximize the process of spark eroding and offer better wear resistance and improved machinability.